bono-cms/Map/README.md

 - Unlimited number of maps.
 Create and render them as many as you want!
 - Automatic language detection when rendering a map (if not explicitly defined in configuration)
 - Routed maps.
 Just add markers and mark Routed checked and that's all!
+- Static maps.
+In case your want to disable scrolling of the map

 ## Installation